datacommonsorg/website/developer_guide.md

 Python code change will trigger a restart of the Flask server automatically.

-All the code change is synced to the container files through "File Sync" function of Skaffold.
+All the code change is synced to the containers through "File Sync" of Skaffold.

 ## Develop with Flask (Not Recommended)